 Developing black and white slide film

-Kelly-Shane on the Go Everywhere channel made a 7 minutes video to show us how develop black & white slide film, only using regular black and white film, black and white chemistry, and some household chemicals to preform the reversal process.
+Kelly-Shane on the Go Everywhere channel made a 7 minutes video to show us how develop black & white slide film, only using regular black and white film, black and white chemistry, and some household chemicals to perform the reversal process.

 I am actually surprised it is that easy.
 I always wanted to try black and white slides but the availability of Agfa Scala always made it a hard sell.